Doctors Note Logo

 Because dizziness has many causes—inner ear issues, dehydration, heart conditions, neurological problems—it can be challenging to pinpoint the source on your own.

-If you're experiencing persistent or concerning symptoms, use this free Dizziness assessment tool to help identify potential causes, understand how serious your symptoms may be, and get guidance on whether you should seek immediate care or schedule a doctor's appointment.
+If you're experiencing persistent or concerning symptoms, check your symptoms using a free AI-powered tool that can help identify potential causes based on your specific situation, understand how serious your symptoms may be, and get personalized guidance on whether you should seek immediate care or schedule a doctor's appointment.

 Can Low Blood Pressure Be Prevented?